Mirzyaaliii/Speech-Pathology-Domain/Improve Intelligibility of Dysarthric Speech/README.md

-# Dysarthric speech: Intelligibility improvement
+# Dysarthric Speech: Intelligibility Improvement

 The idea behind this project is to make speech recognition more better for the people with speech pathology.
 This makes the assisstive tools more responsive towards the speaker with speech disability.